• Skip to primary navigation

 Instructions

-2. In a large mixing bowl, combine almond flour, tapioca flour, coconut flour, baking soda and salt.
+2. In a large mixing bowl, combine the almond flour, tapioca starch, coconut flour, baking soda and salt.

-3. Add shortening and mix until dough is a course, crumbly mixture*
+3. Add in shortening and mix until dough has a course, crumbly texture*

-6. Roll the dough into a ball and then flatten on a parchment-lined baking sheet.
+7. Roll the dough into a ball and then flatten on your lined baking sheet.
 Cut into 8 even pieces, then separate each piece so that they aren't touching.

 Notes